 Privacy Preserving Recommender Systems

-Paper [5] presents a collaborative privacy framework for preserving users’ profile privacy in a social recommender service.
-It is a description of a novel two stage concealment process that offers to the users a complete privacy control over their ratings profiles.
-The concealment process utilizes hierarchical topology, where users will be organized in peer-groups.
-This paper also provides a test of performance of the proposed framework on a real dataset and the evaluation of how the overall accuracy of the recommendations depends on a number of users and requests.
-The experimental and analysis results showed that privacy increases under proposed middleware without hampering the accuracy of recommendations.
-Moreover the approach used in the paper has been shown to reduce privacy breaches on the concealed data without severely affecting the accuracy of recommendations based on collaborative filtering techniques by realizing that there are many challenges in building a collaborative privacy framework for preserving privacy in social recommender service.
-Paper [6] provides an evidence that the disclosure of user preferences in a Recommender System seriously threatens users’ personal privacy especially when service providers move their user data to an untrusted cloud.
-In this paper, a novel solution, called APPLET is presented, to address the significant challenges in privacy-preserving location aware Recommender Systems.
-For APPLET, an introduction of multiple cryptography methodologies has been provided in the paper in order highlight the aspect of protecting the privacy of the Recommender System users without affecting the recommendation quality.
-Moreover, an evaluation has been provided that the effectiveness and performance of APPLET turns out to be well suited.
-In [12], the author(s) proposed a novel method for privacy preservation in collaborative filtering recommendation systems.
-The author(s) addressed the problem of protecting the users’ privacy in the presence of an untrusted central server, where the server has access to users’ profiles.
-To avoid privacy violation, a mechanism is proposed where users store locally an offline profile on their own side, hidden from the server, and an online profile on the server from which the server generates the recommendations.
+Elmiseri, Rho and Botvich present a collaborative privacy framework for preserving user profile privacy in social recommender services [5].
+It is a description of a novel two stage concealment process that offers to the users privacy control over their ratings profiles.
+The concealment process utilizes a hierarchical topology, where users are organized in peer-groups.
+This paper also provides a performance test of the proposed framework on a real dataset and the evaluation of how the overall accuracy of the recommendations depends on the number of users and requests.
+The experimental and analysis results showed that privacy increases under the proposed middleware without hampering the accuracy of recommendations.
+Moreover, the approach used in the paper has been shown to reduce privacy breaches on the concealed data without severely affecting the accuracy of recommendations based on collaborative filtering techniques by realizing that there are many challenges in building a collaborative privacy framework for preserving privacy in social recommender services.
+Ma et al. provide an evidence that the disclosure of user preferences in a RS seriously threatens the users’ personal privacy, especially when service providers move the user data to an untrusted cloud [6].
+In this paper, a novel solution, called APPLET is presented, to address the significant challenges in privacy-preserving location-aware RSs.
+In APPLET, multiple cryptography methodologies were introduced in order to highlight the aspect of protecting the privacy of the RS users without affecting the quality of the recommendations.
+Moreover, an evaluation has been provided which shows that the effectiveness and performance of APPLET turns out to be well-suited.
+Shokri et al. proposed a novel method for privacy preservation in collaborative filtering RSs [12].
+The authors addressed the problem of protecting user privacy in the presence of an untrusted central server, where the server has access to the user profiles.
+To avoid privacy violation, a mechanism is proposed where users store locally an offline profile on their client side, hidden from the server, and an online profile on the server from which the server generates the recommendations.
 The online profiles of different users are frequently synchronized with their offline versions in an independent and distributed way.
-Using a graph theoretic approach, the author(s) developed a model where each user arbitrarily contacts other users over time, and modifies his own offline profile through a process known as aggregation.
+Using a graph theoretic approach, the authors developed a model where each user arbitrarily contacts other users over time, and modifies his own offline profile through a process known as aggregation.
 Through experiments discussed in the paper, it is concluded in the paper that such a mechanism can lead to a high level of privacy through a proper choice of aggregation functions, while having a very little effect on the accuracy of the recommendation system.
 The results illustrated that similarity-based aggregation functions, where users receive items from other users proportional to the similarity between them, yield a considerable privacy level at a very low accuracy loss.
-The findings in [14] suggest that users’ online information is multi-dimensional regarding privacy concerns, especially in a recommender context.
+Other findings suggest that the users’ online information is multi-dimensional regarding privacy concerns, especially in a recommender context [14].

-Privacy Preserving Methodologies for Recommender Systems
+Privacy-Preserving Methodologies for Recommender Systems